 Humans are creatures of habit.
 The way we walk, the way we type, how we move our cursors around on a website’s login or checkout page—these are deeply ingrained rituals that, while we don’t necessarily realize it consciously, are unique to us.
 As much as we can be identified by the physical details of our various body parts, we are also defined by how we perform our daily tasks.
 This is the world of behavioral biometrics, where what you are is verified by how you act.

-Behavioral biometrics are an emerging modality in the biometric landscape, with clear applications in enterprise security, online banking, and mobile commerce.
-In general, a behavioral biometric system will create a profile of a user’s quotidian habits and run in the background of an application—invisible to the user—silently matching the nuance of actions such as keystrokes and mouse movements for verification.
-When enough of a discrepancy is found between user and profile, access can be denied or the user can be prompted for an additional verification method.
+In general, a behavioral biometrics system will create a profile of a user’s quotidian habits and run in the background of an application—invisible to the user—silently matching the nuance of actions such as keystrokes and mouse movements for verification.
+When enough of a discrepancy is found between a user and profile, access can be denied or the user can be prompted for an additional verification method.
 Behavioral biometrics can also be used to detect abnormal behavior in user activity, enabling these systems to detect fraud even if they aren’t being used to authenticate individual end users.